-When you setup a SSH server on a public IP - within minutes you will be spammed with attempts to brute force your login.
+When you setup a SSH server on a public IP, your service will be spammed within minutes attempting to brute force your login.

 Your first task as admin of a SSH server is to secure it.

-Your SSH server is not the only server you may come across using ssh public key.
+Your SSH server is not the only server you may come across using a public key infrastucture.
 If you are a using services like Github, GitLab, SourceForge, OSDN and many more - you have come across this before.

-A SSH public key is actually a key pair - a public and a private key.
+SSH public key infrastructure is actually a key pair consisting of both a public and a private key.
 The public part has the extension .pub and this is the key you place on the server or service.

 The defaults are sane but in case you want a stronger key, you can use the man-pages to expand your knowledge.